Latest Blog: Welcome to Browsers & Bugbears

 Browsers & Bugbears Logo

-Hey, fellow adventurers and tactics aficionados!
-I've been pouring my heart into a project I'm beyond excited to share publicly for the first time: Browsers & Bugbears, a browser-based 2024/2025 5e combat game built by one, passionate solo dev nerd to bring the thrill of 5e-style grid-based encounters to your browser window.
+Welcome adventurers!
+I'm beyond excited to share publicly for the first time a project I've been working on for some time: Browsers & Bugbears, a browser-based 2024/2025 5e combat game built to bring the thrill of 5e adventuring and grid-based encounters to your browser window.

 A quick note: My focus right now is providing the cleanest, desktop browser experience possible.
-This ruleset is quite complicated and attacking mobile UI is on my roadmap, but quite far down.
-The game is playable on some tablets (it's all javascript in a browser after all), but I admit I haven't had time to dedicate to tablet and mobile design and UI at all.
-Feel free to try it out on those devices, but it's going to be clunky.
+5e is quite complicated and tackling precise mobile UI is on my roadmap, but quite far down the way.
+The game is playable on tablets and mid-sized resolution screens in landscape orientation (it's all javascript in a browser after all), but I must admit I haven't had time to dedicate to tablet and mobile friendly design and UI.
+Feel free to try it out on those devices and provide feedback and suggestions, but please expect some clunkiness.

 So What Is This?

-Browsers and Bugbears is my attempt to create the most accurate, faithful implementation of the SRD 5.2 (2024/2025) combat ruleset in a digital space.
-It may be easier to start with what this is not:
+Browsers and Bugbears is an attempt to create the most accurate, faithful implementation of the 5e SRD 5.2 (2024/2025) combat ruleset in an easily accessible digital space.
+It may be easier to start with what this project is not:

-• This is not a VTT like Roll20, Foundry, or Beyond Maps
+• This is not a VTT like Roll20, Foundry, or the official Beyond Maps

 • This is not an AI Dungeon Master

-• This isn't replacing the magic of sitting around a table (virtual or IRL) with friends, rolling dice, and weaving wild stories—nothing beats that!
+• This is not an attempt at replacing the magic of sitting around a table (virtual or IRL) with friends, rolling dice, and weaving stories

-Instead, Browsers and Bugbears scratches that itch for that 5e familiar combat many of us love (or love to hate) when you can't get a group together or maybe just want to waste a few minutes smashing kobolds between meetings or class.
+Instead, Browsers and Bugbears aims to scratch that itch for the 5e combat many of us love (or love to hate) when you can't get a group together or just want to waste a few minutes smashing kobolds between meetings or class.

 Think of this as: